-If you discover your child setting a fire, don't ignore it or assume that with punishment, your child has learned the lesson.
+If you discover your child setting a fire, don't ignore it or assume that your child won't do it again after being disciplined.
 Because even one small fire can have disastrous consequences, it's vital to stop the behavior immediately.
 Many kids who set fires do so repeatedly, especially if there is no intervention.

 If your child is very young, prevent access to the tools that can start another fire.
 Keep matches, lighters, and any other sources of fire safely out of your child's reach and view.

 Talk to your child about how dangerous fire is and how it can hurt your child and your family.
 If you haven't established any specific rules about fire, this is a good time to do so.
 Explain that, just like other things that are off-limits (like touching knives or the oven), matches and lighters are things only adults should use.

 If your child is beyond the preschool years (around age 5 or older) and is setting fires, talk with your child's doctor, school counselor, or a mental health professional.
 You might also want to contact your local fire department — many have programs designed to teach kids who have set fires about the dangers and consequences of firesetting.

 Parents play an important role in making kids aware of the dangers posed by fire and establishing ground rules about how to handle it.
 By keeping matches and lighters out of reach and staying alert to signs that a child may be playing with fire, you can help ensure that your entire family stays safe.

 Reviewed by: Steven Dowshen, MD

 |American Academy of Child & Adolescent Psychiatry (AACAP) AACAP offers up-to-date information on child and adolescent development and issues.|